Are you interested in sharing and selling your designs online? Here are my best ten tips for creating printables.

 If you are a frequent reader of this blog you know that I pretty much eat, sleep and breathe printables (and also fonts, weddings, and sometimes cupcakes).
 When I first started creating printables I had the design part down, but there was A LOT that I didn’t know— including how to share the files, who to share them with, and what I should even be sharing.
 With each printable I created, the more I learned.
-Today, I can design them in my sleep (and I seriously have had dreams about them before).
+Today, I can design them in my sleep, and I’m excited to share these ten tips for creating printables.

 Here’s a list of tips I wish I’d had when I designed my first printable (and second, and third…)